 The DJI first-person-view system allows for some great sightseeing that’s easy and open.
-The quadcopter build with its x-geometry is clean allowing for a higher performance.
+The quadcopter build with its x-geometry is clean allowing for higher performance.
 The twin bug-like antennae look pretty cool as well.

 If you’re a first-time drone flier, you may want to do some research on how complicated it is to set up this drone.
-Reports of wonky firmware applications before flight are commonplace with this racing drone but not impossible.
-Also, GPS lock before flight can be cumbersome at first but once that’s taken care of (with six or more satellites needed before the first flight), operation shouldn’t be an issue.
+Reports of wonky firmware applications before a flight are commonplace with this racing drone but not impossible.
+Also, GPS lock before a flight can be cumbersome at first but once that’s taken care of (with six or more satellites needed before the first flight), operation shouldn’t be an issue.

 4. EMAX Hawk Pro Racing Drone QuadPros:

 - LED Pulsar motors

 - FRSKY compatible

 - Speeds up to 100 MPH

 - QC issues from the factory; check your components before flying

 - Promoted for beginners but it's really an intermediate-skill flyer